 If you intend to remove asbestos, or if the removal of asbestos resulted in illness, you'll want to know the law to determine responsibility.
 A lawyer can help you receive compensation for your injuries, or help you plan compliance for your removal of these and other toxic materials.
-Contact a local attorney for a free initial claim review to discuss your asbestos regulation-related concerns and learn how they can help.
+Contact a local personal injury attorney today to discuss your asbestos regulation-related concerns and learn how they can help.

 Contact a qualified attorney.